Canada’s most incredible homes from Vancouver to Quebec

 Beaconsfield, Charlottetown, Prince Edward Island

-Designed by prominent local architect William Critchlow Harris for one of Prince Edward Island's most successful shipbuilders, James Peake Jr, this pretty property was once considered one of Charlottetown’s most elegant homes, and it isn’t difficult to see why.
-The Second Empire and Italianate-influenced home was constructed from the finest materials and expert craftsmanship went into every element.
-Peake called the place Beaconsfield, after Britain's then-Prime Minister, Benjamin Disraeli, the first Earl of Beaconsfield.
+Designed by prominent local architect William Critchlow Harris for one of Prince Edward Island's most successful shipbuilders, James Peake Jr, this pretty property was once considered one of Charlottetown’s most elegant homes and it isn’t difficult to see why.

-Charles Hoffman / Wikimedia [CC BY-SA 2.0]
+Charles Hoffman/Wikimedia Commons [CC BY-SA 2.0]

 Beaconsfield, Charlottetown, Prince Edward Island

 Finished in 1877, the house was very ahead of its time.
 It featured running water, gas lighting, central heating and an indoor toilet.
 The Peakes even had a mansion, known as West End House, picked up and moved across the street to make way for their dream home.
-Inside, the pad had 25 rooms, all decorated with stained-glass windows, luxurious imported tiles and magnificent fireplaces, which didn't come cheap.
-The house was reportedly worth CAD$50,000 (£30.1k/$36k), at a time when the average wage was just CAD$300 (£181/$217) a year.

 Beaconsfield, Charlottetown, Prince Edward Island

-A symbol of the family’s wealth and status, Beaconsfield became a hub for grand parties and notable guests, including the Governor General of Canada and the Marchioness of Lorne, Princess Louise, the daughter of Queen Victoria.
-But despite the effort and money that went into building the home, the Peakes only stayed for a short time.
-Like many involved in shipbuilding during the 19th century, the family suffered from the decline of the industry and were forced to sell up.
+But, despite the effort and money that went into building the home, the Peakes only stayed for a short time.
+Like many involved in shipbuilding during the 19th century, the family suffered from the decline of the industry and was forced to sell up.

-Robert Bird / Alamy Stock Photo
+Robert Bird/Alamy Stock Photo

 Beaconsfield, Charlottetown, Prince Edward Island

-But due to its price tag, the house proved unsellable.
-Finally, land surveyor Henry Jones Cundall and his sisters Penelope and Millicent, who held the mortgage on the property, moved in.
 They all lived out their lives there and the house was finally willed to the Young Women's Christian Association, becoming a base for young women who came to Charlottetown to work or study.
 In 1973, Beaconsfield was restored and opened as a museum, offering visitors a glimpse into high society life in the 1870s.

 Rideau Hall, Ottawa, Ontario

 Canada is home to plenty of iconic buildings and Rideau Hall in Ottawa is one of the best.
-As unique as it is historic, don't let its traditional façade fool you, because inside this National Historic Site is anything but ordinary.
+As unique as it is historic, don't let its traditional façade fool you, because this National Historic Site is anything but ordinary.
 But before we step inside, let's find out a little about the history of Rideau Hall.
-The stone villa, which forms the main part of Rideau Hall, was built in 1838 by stonemason Thomas MacKay, who was involved in building the entrance locks of the Rideau Canal and the mills at Rideau Falls.

 Rideau Hall, Ottawa, Ontario

-Dennis Jarvis / Flickr [CC BY-SA 2.0]
+Dennis G. Jarvis/Wikimedia Commons [CC BY-SA 2.0]

 Rideau Hall, Ottawa, Ontario

 After buying the building, the government set about redesigning the interior spaces, resulting in a patchwork of styles that make the property unique.
 From gilded detailing to grand chandeliers, fine art collections and antique furniture, there's something amazing to see in every room, making it perfect for accommodating visiting distinguished guests.
-This ballroom is truly exceptional and boasts a one-tonne chandelier with 12,000 crystals, given to Canada by England for its assistance during World War II.

-Dennis Jarvis / Flickr [CC BY-SA 2.0]
+Dennis Jarvis/Flickr [CC BY-SA 2.0]

 Rideau Hall, Ottawa, Ontario

 But it's all about the Tent Room.
-This almost unreal room is akin to a vintage popcorn box and was created by the Earl of Dufferin, Canada’s third governor general, in the 1870s.
+This almost unreal room is akin to a vintage popcorn box and was created by the Earl of Dufferin, Canada’s third Governor General, in the 1870s.
 His aim was to create a space for hosting indoor soirées and was inspired by English garden parties, which were often held inside decorative tents.
-As well as its statement ceiling and candy cane colour scheme, the room also doubled as a tennis court.
-Guided tours of this remarkable, historic building can be enjoyed throughout the year.

 Habitat 67, Montreal, Quebec

-Around the world, there are plenty of space age houses that look like they come from the future, but Habitat 67 in Montreal might be one of the strangest in the world.
 The unusual housing complex was designed by ambitious Israeli-Canadian architect Moshe Safdie in 1967.
 It was his first design and he finished it when he was just 23 years old.
 The government-sponsored project aimed to reimagine apartment living for future cities and 90 similar structures were built for Expo 67, Montreal’s 1967 world’s fair.
 Sadly only two remain today.

-Jon Evans / Flickr [CC BY 2.0]
+Jon Evans/Flickr [CC BY 2.0]

 Habitat 67, Montreal, Quebec

-The apartment complex sits on the banks of the Saint Lawrence River and is formed from 354 identical prefabricated units, arranged in varying configurations.
-The result is a higgledy-piggledy building that resembles Tetris blocks falling into position.
+The result is a topsy-turvy building that resembles Tetris blocks falling into position.
 Spread over 12 storeys, the brilliant brutalist building offers 146 individual homes and each one boasts at least one private terrace.

 Habitat 67, Montreal, Quebec

 An example of modernity and minimalism, Habitat 67 was praised around the world when it was first designed and it has remained a popular piece of Montreal architecture ever since.
-Built almost entirely from concrete, the building is still home to many residences, but it's also open to keen visitors, who can book a guided tour to explore the suspended terraces, pedestrian walkways and even Moshe Safdie’s restored apartment.

 Habitat 67, Montreal, Quebec

-Melissa Methamphetamine / Wikimedia [CC BY-SA 2.0]
+Melissa Methamphetamine/Wikimedia Commons [CC BY-SA 2.0]

 Cape Bonavista Lighthouse, Cape Bonavista, Newfoundland

-Okay, we know what you're thinking—this is no house!
-Well, hear us out.
-This unusual lighthouse was constructed in 1843 and was the workplace and living quarters of numerous lighthouse keepers in the 19th century.
 Today, it's one of the few in the world where you can still climb up the stone tower and see the same seal oil fueled catoptric light apparatus that was used in the 1800s.

 Cape Bonavista Lighthouse, Cape Bonavista, Newfoundland

-Perched on a cliff on the island of Newfoundland, the first lighthouse keeper to reside here was Jeremiah White, who immigrated to Newfoundland from Ireland in 1843.
 Jeremiah‘s three sons would later be in charge of the lighthouse for roughly a decade.
-In 1895 Jeremiah‘s grandson Fred took over, extending the White family’s length of service at Cape Bonavista to 75 years.
+In 1895, Jeremiah‘s grandson Fred took over, extending the White family’s length of service at Cape Bonavista to 75 years.
 But despite the beautiful scenery, working here wasn't without its challenges.

 Cape Bonavista Lighthouse, Cape Bonavista, Newfoundland

-In 1923, Hubert Abbott was placed in charge of the lighthouse, after a huge storm destroyed his nearby home.
-He served for 37 years until retiring in 1960.
-Today, the structure has been restored to reflect life in the 1870s, giving visitors a fascinating glimpse into this 24/7 job.
-The Cape Bonavista Lighthouse also happens to be one of the most photographed places in Newfoundland—likely because of its unique candy stripe colour scheme.
+Today, the structure has been restored to reflect life in the 1870s, giving visitors a fascinating glimpse into this 24-7 job.
+The Cape Bonavista Lighthouse also happens to be one of the most photographed places in Newfoundland – likely because of its unique candy stripe colour scheme.

 Cape Bonavista Lighthouse, Cape Bonavista, Newfoundland

 Visitors can not only soak up amazing coastal scenery, but can also head up to see the lighthouse's original catoptric light mechanism, which dates back to 1816.
-Historic and attractive in equal measure, the lighthouse is certainly one of Canada's most impressive structures.

-Yolanda Lie / Wikimedia [CC BY-SA 4.0]
+Yolanda Lie (Likeliehood)/Wikimedia Commons [CC BY-SA 4.0]

 Lougheed House, Calgary, Alberta

 This impressive property is one of the only surviving examples of a grand sandstone prairie mansion in Canada.
-Known as Lougheed House, the residence lies in Calgary and was originally built in 1891 by James Lougheed, a prominent lawyer, senator and businessman, and his wife Isabella.
-The National Historic Site was enlarged in 1907 and kitted out with all the latest modern cons, including central heating, plumbing and electric lighting.
+Known as Lougheed House, the residence lies in Calgary and was originally built in 1891 by James Lougheed, a prominent lawyer, senator and businessman, and his wife, Isabella.

-Torval Mork / Wikimedia [CC BY-SA 3.0]
+Torval Mork/Wikimedia Commons [CC BY-SA 3.0]

 Lougheed House, Calgary, Alberta

-The historic home was designed by architect James R. Bowes in the Victorian eclectic style, combining aspects of Queen Anne Revival and French chateau architecture.
 With its rough sandstone façade, asymmetrical design, irregular roofline, towers and domes, it would have been incredibly striking back in the late 19th century and it still is to this day.
 In fact, it was nicknamed Beaulieu by the family, which translates to 'beautiful place' in French.

 Lougheed House, Calgary, Alberta

-The house was finished to the highest possible standard.
-Inside, the property’s grand rooms are finished with Spanish mahogany and marble, all chosen to reflect the wealth and social status of the Lougheeds.
 At the turn of the 20th century, the family were extremely influential and this house became a political and social hub for the city.
-Over the years, they hosted many important guests, including His Royal Highness, Prince of Wales, who would later become King Edward VIII.
+Over the years, they hosted many important guests, including His Royal Highness, Prince of Wales, who would later become Britain's King Edward VIII.

 Lougheed House, Calgary, Alberta

 From gilded wallpapers to stained-glass windows, the property is overflowing with special features, which no doubt wowed any VIP guests.
 But sadly, it wasn’t to last.
-During the Great Depression, the Lougheeds struggled financially, and in 1934 the City of Calgary took legal title to the estate for non-payment of taxes.
-During a public auction in 1938, the contents of the house were distributed cheaply and widely, but luckily some have now been returned to the property, including most of the furniture in Lady Lougheed’s bedroom.
-Today, it’s a museum.
+During the Great Depression, the Lougheeds struggled financially and in 1934, the City of Calgary took legal title to the estate for non-payment of taxes.

 The m.o.r.e.
 CLT Cabin, La Pêche, Québec

 Designed by Kariouk Architects, the m.o.r.e.
 CLT Cabin is one of the world's most impressive remote retreats.
 The award-winning project lies in La Pêche, Quebec, close to the Gatineau River, and was inspired by the classic North American cottage.
-Despite being just 900 square feet in size, the petite property includes every modern convenience and was perfectly designed to suit its exposed location.

 The m.o.r.e.
 CLT Cabin, La Pêche, Québec

 The m.o.r.e.
 CLT Cabin was designed to subtly sit on its surroundings, engaging with flora and fauna, while not impacting the environment in any way.
 To achieve this, the property was positioned on concrete feet with a steel 'mast', which elevates it off the ground to reduce the size of the foundations.
-The main structure was then formed from cross-laminated timber (CLT), a low-impact building material created from layers of solid wood that have been glued together.

 The m.o.r.e.
 CLT Cabin, La Pêche, Québec

-With no unnecessary parts, the house was designed primarily to be the perfect human shelter.
-The interior is cosy, stylish and well-equipped, with everything you could need for daily life.
 There's a snug living room, a dining zone, a kitchen, two bedrooms, a bathroom and a utility room.
 Décor wise, it's all about natural wood, glulam beams, exposed steel elements and glass, which allows for amazing views.

 The m.o.r.e.
 CLT Cabin, La Pêche, Québec

-What’s more, the stunning sustainable home is also entirely off-grid.
-Powered by a solar array, it has excellent air-tightness and is highly efficient.
-The house also makes excellent use of breezes and cross-ventilation.
-Even though the cabin is elevated about 66 feet off the ground, its south-facing glazed wall is shaded in the warmer months by the surrounding tree canopy, while in winter, the bare branches allow plenty of sunlight to filter inside.
+Even though the cabin is elevated about 66 feet (20m) off the ground, its south-facing glazed wall is shaded in the warmer months by the surrounding tree canopy, while in winter, the bare branches allow plenty of sunlight to filter inside.
 If this is eco-living, we're fully on board!